-Students typically take a writing/grammar course, a listening/speaking course, Reading II (literature), and standard math and science courses.
-Occasionally a student may take World History instead of a science, and those whose reading skills are more refined take a more challenging reading course, Literary Studies, instead of Reading II.
+Students typically take a writing/grammar course, a listening/speaking course, Reading II (literature), and college prep math and science courses.
+Occasionally, a student may take a history/social science class instead of science; those whose reading skills are more refined take the advanced level Literary Studies, instead of Reading II.

 Cushing offers the following ESL courses:

 • Advanced Intermediate Level (Writing and Grammar, Reading II, Listening and Speaking)

 • Advanced Level (Grammar and Composition, and Literary Studies)